mzazon/awesome-cloud-projects/aws/real-time-chat-applications-appsync-graphql/real-time-chat-applications-appsync-graphql.md

 ## Solution

 AWS AppSync provides a fully managed GraphQL service that enables real-time chat applications through WebSocket-based subscriptions with automatic connection management and scaling.
 The solution leverages GraphQL subscriptions triggered by mutations, eliminating the need for custom WebSocket infrastructure.
 DynamoDB serves as the message store with efficient queries and automatic scaling, while Cognito provides secure user authentication and authorization.
-Lambda functions handle message processing and notifications, creating a complete serverless chat platform that scales automatically with demand.
+This serverless architecture creates a complete chat platform that scales automatically with demand and follows AWS Well-Architected Framework principles.

 ## Architecture Diagram